SixZeroSevenNine/IOMMU/README.md

 IOMMU Group 8 00:1c.4 PCI bridge [0604]: Intel Corporation 6 Series/C200 Series Chipset Family PCI Express Root Port 5 [8086:1c18] (rev b5)
 IOMMU Group 9 00:1c.5 PCI bridge [0604]: Intel Corporation 6 Series/C200 Series Chipset Family PCI Express Root Port 6 [8086:1c1a] (rev b5)
 ```
-6. Identify the PCI device id's of the devices to be passed through the host, in my case the GPU (group 1, ids: ```1002:699f, 1002:aae0```.
+6. Identify the PCI device id's of the devices (GPU + HDMI Audio of the GPU) to be passed through the host, in my case the GPU in IOMMU group, ids: ```1002:699f, 1002:aae0```.
 These devices will be reserved by vfio to prevent the host from using them.
 7. Edit `/etc/initramfs-tools/modules` to have vfio linux driver latch on to the GPU that is passed through.
 Add these lines:
 ```
 softdep amdgpu pre: vfio vfio_pci